Law LLB (Hons)

 Preparatory Reading List

-You do not need to buy books as we provide you with an iPad and free e-books in your first year but if you would like to purchase a book before the course commences we recommend the following:
+You do not need to buy books as we provide you with a tablet and free e-books in your first year but if you would like to purchase a book before the course commences we recommend the following:

 - Letters to a Law Student by Nicholas McBride,